hdlugas/pycompound/README.md

 <a name="create-conda-env"></a>
 ## 1. Install dependencies
-pycompound requires the Python dependencies Matplotlib, NumPy, Pandas, SciPy, Pyteomics, and netCDF4.
+PyCompound requires the Python dependencies Matplotlib, NumPy, Pandas, SciPy, Pyteomics, and netCDF4.
 Specifically, this software was validated with python=3.12.4, matplotlib=3.8.4, numpy=1.26.4, pandas=2.2.2, scipy=1.13.1, pyteomics=4.7.2, and netCDF4=1.6.5, although it may work with other versions of these tools.
 A user may consider creating a conda environment (see [https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) for guidance on getting started with conda if you are unfamiliar).
 For a system with conda installed, one can create the environment pycompound_env with the necessary dependencies using the command:
 ```
 conda env create -f environment.yml
 ```